Augmental MouthPad

 Phase 0 Project Details

 The MouthPad^ Phase 0 contest was the first of its kind in Simbex history.
-We built the award program with a few things in mind; firstly provide our development team a chance to work on a project that had a unique application.
+We built the award program with a few things in mind: firstly, provide our development team a chance to work on a project that had a unique application.
 We also thought it would be a great opportunity to share our expertise with a broader audience.
-We knew that 2023 had been an incredibly difficult year for start-up fundraising due to macroeconomic forces and we wanted to help out a company with a worthy cause.
+We knew that 2023 had been an incredibly difficult year for start-up fundraising due to macroeconomic forces, and we wanted to help out a company with a worthy cause.

-One further motivation for this award program was because we so strongly believe in the benefit of taking a systems-level approach to product design, that we advocate for starting all early-stage development efforts with a “phase 0 project”.
+One further motivation for this award program was because we so strongly believe in the benefit of taking a systems-level approach to product design and advocating for starting all early-stage development efforts with a “phase 0 project”.
 At its core, Phase 0 is an opportunity to identify and problem-solve the most relevant product risks before any advanced engineering takes place.
 The most important aspect of Phase 0 is to nail down every detail of the product requirements.
 We use this process to discuss each feature of the product, determine how it will perform, and what areas are absolutely fundamental to the function of the device.
 We discuss whether features are “nice to have” or “need to have” and try to maintain a strict adherence to the minimum viable product definition.
 This is an important values-clarification process for the development team and can help to prevent scope creep in later stages of the project.

 The Augmental Phase 0 project was unique.
-On one hand, MouthPad^ was more advanced than our typical Phase 0 candidate, because it was already on the market.
+On one hand, the MouthPad^ was more advanced than our typical Phase 0 candidate, because it was already on the market.
 However, since the product was currently in its MVP state, this was the perfect time to evaluate it.
 We would have a chance to provide input before the company took a possible design pivot towards converting it into a medical device and before they moved forward with mass manufacturing.

-Sean Yu, Ph.D, Simbex’s Chief Architect was the project leader for the MouthPad^ Phase 0 Project, which occurred in the first few months of 2024.
-He captained a multidisciplinary team that worked together with Augmental to provide advice and reports that would shape the future of MouthPad^.
+Sean Yu, Ph.D, Simbex’s Chief Architect, was the project leader for the MouthPad^ Phase 0 Project, which occurred in the first few months of 2024.
+He captained a multidisciplinary team that worked together with Augmental to provide advice and reports that would shape the future of the MouthPad^.
 Project contributors included the directors of each discipline within Simbex, ensuring that we had our best team assembled for the job.

 The Simbex and Augmental teams rapidly got the project up and running and collaborated together on a combination of cloud-based tools, including Microsoft Teams, Google Docs, GitHub, and Notion.
 Augmental shared video clips of the production process, Simbex shared document templates, and the brainstorming and information exchanges occurred freely between project meetings.
 Augmental also shared samples of their circuit boards for technical evaluation.
 This process fostered an atmosphere of productive feedback loops and iterative refinement between the two teams.